apjanke/dotfiles/README.md

 Symlinks cannot be used within this repo, since it may be stored on Dropbox.
 That'll change if I get off Dropbox and switch to Git-only.
 But the automatic Dropbox syncing is nice, especially for trying out changes on multiple boxes before committing.

+The `setup-osx-system` and `setup-osx-user` scripts can only have soft dependencies on `setup-osx-homebrew`, so that they can be run without it to configure a "clean" machine without a Homebrew installation.

 ##  License  ##

 All material in this project is licensed under the MIT License unless otherwise noted.
 See [LICENSE.md](LICENSE.md).